maheshkumaarbalaji/shrinkify/README.md

-# shrinkify
+# Shrinkify

-URL Shortener web application built with NodeJs and React
+A REST API for exposing URL shortener functions, built with NodeJs.